michaelvillar/photoslog/README.md

 brew install imagemagick
 npm install
 ```
-Then prepare your photos (this can take a while)
+Then run the script to prepare your photos -- this can take a while.
+It will resize your photos and create a global `info.json` required for the app.
+These will be saved into `public/data/`.
 ```
 ./scripts/prepare.coffee
 ```
-And finally, compile the app and run it!
+Finally, compile the app and run it!
 ```
 ./scripts/compile.coffee
 coffee web.coffee